 Gold has shaped the very landscape of America.
-Promising wealth, glory and a chance at a dazzling new life, it drew thousands of people to the western United States in the mid to late 1800s, facilitating a rapid economic growth that forever changed the young country.
-The immense amount of gold mined during the California gold rush, spurred Congress to establish the San Francisco Mint in 1854, which struck $6.8 million worth of gold coins in its first year.
+Promising wealth, glory and a chance at a dazzling new life, it drew thousands of people to the western United States in the mid to late 1800s, facilitating rapid economic growth that forever changed the young country.
+The immense amount of gold mined during the California gold rush spurred Congress to establish the San Francisco Mint in 1854, which struck $6.8 million worth of gold coins in its first year.
 The coins and ingots produced during this time represent an important shift in American history and are among the most coveted and collectible in the numismatics market.

 One of the most remarkable aspects of their recovery is the fact that these gold pieces were so well-preserved despite living under the ocean for so many years.
-Saltwater is extremely abrasive and yet the majority of the shipwreck coins and ingots remained in excellent, even pristine condition.
+Saltwater is extremely abrasive, yet the majority of the shipwreck gold, coins and ingots remained in excellent, even pristine condition.
 Their soft, finely detailed gold surfaces were largely unmarred by the water, even though wooden boxes that had contained them had rotted away decades ago.
 The scientists that accompanied the expedition hypothesized that several special environmental conditions came together to protect the gold.
-The ship came to rest at around 8,500 feet below the surface of the Atlantic.
+The ship came to rest at around 8,500 feet below the surface of the Atlantic Ocean.
 At these depths, water is extremely cold and there is no current, helping preserve these treasures.

 Bowers, David Q. Americans Greatest Treasure Ship: The SS Central America: The Second Treasure-funding Journey.
 Lieu De Publication Non Identifié: California Gold Marketing Group, 2019.